Niranjan7771/LanMeet/README.md

 	.\dist\lanmeet-client.exe 192.168.1.50 --tcp-port 55000 --ui-port 8100
 	```

 The executables locate their bundled static assets automatically, so no extra configuration is required.
+Double-clicking `lanmeet-server` uses default ports and opens the admin dashboard automatically; double-clicking `lanmeet-client` prompts for the server address before launching its browser UI.
 If you prefer custom output directories, provide `--dist`, `--build`, or `--spec` arguments to the build helper.

 ## Troubleshooting & Tips